jamesrwilliams/flagpole/README.md

 https://example.com/?flag=correct-horse-battery-staple
 ```

-Flags can be set to private which will require the visitor to be logged in to wordpress to use.
+Flags can be set to private which will require the visitor to be logged in to WordPress to use.
 Appending the query string to a non-authenticated session will cause the user to be redirected to the login page and then redirected back to their original URL.

 ## Feature declaration arguments